-It is important for us to feel that we are doing a good job and that the top management or customers recognise this.
-Conference event gamification allows you to see what works especially well, who has advanced a lot, and what must be slightly improved.
+It is vital for us to feel that we are doing a good job and that the others recognise this.
+Conference event gamification allows encouraging attendees during the events; it creates a social proof to recognition – involving more attendees partake in it.

 Almost every company that utilises gamification is surprised to find out that what is happening in the organisation is often not entirely accurate.
 Feedback you get from games is out there to correct this situation in the form of productivity with instant feedback.
 When one plays a game, he or she is given a clear purpose, a sense of autonomy, and feedback on progress.

 18. Engaging speaker presentations

 Many presenters start by making slides and adding the text and graphics afterward.
 Games add to user experience and make speakers’ presentations more attractive.